 Having it all in front of you in black and white helps you identify things you’re wasting your money on.

 It makes you reconsider if you really want to spend well over $200 a month on Cable TV or $150 on your large cell phone plan.
-Or how about that yearly magazine subscription to something you no longer read?
-Go through your expenses and reevaluate if this is REALLY how you want to spend your pay check.
+Or how about that yearly magazine subscription to something you no longer read and is just cluttering up rooms?
+Go through your expenses and reevaluate if this is REALLY how you want to spend your paycheck.

 Dave Ramsey, personal finance expert, reminds us, “A budget doesn’t limit your freedom, it gives you freedom!”